petk/php-build-system/docs/differences.md

     Upstream Autotools-based draft: https://github.com/php/php-src/pull/13755

-* CMake presets simplifies the build configurations.
-The native PHP Autotools build system has issues with the `--enable-all` option where, certain configuration options are set by this but they also set additional variables (e.g., `ext_shared`), where they shouldn't.
+* CMake presets simplify the build configurations.
+The native PHP Autotools build system has issues with the `--enable-all` option, where certain configuration options are set but they also set additional variables (e.g., `ext_shared`) where they shouldn't.
 PHP Windows build system has similar configure option `--enable-snapshot-build` (and `--disable-all`).

 ## Bugs fixed